LauraNolan/marti/crits/core/README.md

 ### Code Overview

-At it's core a sighting is simple a boolean for the users organization and a list of other organization names and dates that they saw the item.
+At its core a sighting is simply a boolean for the user's organization as well as a list of other organization names and dates who saw the item.

 [crits_mongoengine.py](crits_mongoengine.py)